 This post by Kent Curtis is the seventh post in a series on Environmental Histories of the Future, in which scholars from the environmental humanities explore how people in the past imagined and crafted their own environmental futures, and how our thinking about the environment in 2021 might shape the future.
+This essay is also cross-posted with Historians for Future.

 I’m an Environmental Historian, a humanist, and I am currently leading an interdisciplinary 3-year, $2 million urban agriculture research project.
 I submit that this is no accident and, instead, represents a future path for environmental historians interested in moving beyond the monograph and out into the world of convergence research and sustainable futures.
 I want to suggest a methodology to construct what we might call “histories of the future.”